Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: acknowledgements

 \section{acknowledgements}

 We thank Peng-Cheng Li and Zhenyu Zhang for their assistance.
-The work is partly supported by NSFC Grant No. 12575048 and 12205013.
-M. Guo is also supported by Open Fund of Key Laboratory of Multiscale Spin Physics (Ministry of Education), Beijing Normal University.
+The work is partly supported by NSFC Grant No. 12575048, 12205013 and 12547123.
+M. G. is also supported by Open Fund of Key Laboratory of Multiscale Spin Physics (Ministry of Education), Beijing Normal University and he is also supported by the BNU Tang Scholar.

 \onecolumngrid